smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 The blueprint fought back.

 Sisyphus traced the northwestern passage.
 Ink pulled away from his stylus.
 He tried again, pressing harder.

-Third attempt.
-Different angle.
-Same result.
+This had been the third attempt.
+A Different angle, but the same result.

 "It doesn't want to be contained there," he said quietly.